Earth Day: Let’s get planting!

 Remember those satisfying afternoons of working outdoors in the garden?
 Covered in dirt, sweating from the work and smelling like fresh soil, these are happy memories for many of our Aegis Living residents.
 Due to physical limitations, many seniors will give up on the demands of a large garden.
 But keeping your aging loved ones involved in gardening, no matter how small, can have an impact on their health and personal wellbeing.

 Researchers are studying how activities that involve nature, such as gardening, are proving to be therapeutic.
-Published in HortTechnology, a study examined the impact of indoor gardening on elderly residents of assisted living communities.
-Researchers found that a basic horticultural activity, as simple as maintaining a house plant, can have a positive effect on their quality of life, feeling less lonely, and a greater sense of happiness when caring for a living plant.
+They’ve found that a basic horticultural activity, as simple as maintaining a house plant, can have a positive effect on their quality of life, feeling less lonely, and a greater sense of happiness when caring for a living plant.

 Further research has included findings on the impact of gardening for seniors with dementia and Alzheimer’s.
 The study by Midori Yasukawa in 2009 found that the activity of gardening and horticultural therapy can alleviate symptoms of dementia, provide a higher quality of life, and improve cognitive function.